bl24f/cnn-presentation-deep-learning/README.md

 - Custom SVG diagrams and visual explainers

 ## What's Covered
-- What convolution is — spatial intuition using the flashlight analogy
+- What convolution is, spatial intuition using the flashlight analogy
 - How filters scan images and produce feature maps
 - Pooling layers and why they build translation invariance
 - How stacking layers builds from edges → shapes → high-level features